 Figure 3.
 Different separation principles applied in downstream processing of lactic acid

 This scenario leads to low productivity, less sustainable process, and increase in process costs.
 Therefore, the SMB technology can successfully be applied in this scenario, to develop a more sustainable process with reduced costs.
 This is due to the fact that SMB results in better resin utilization and lower buffer usage, leading to reduced operating costs.
 Additionally, improved product titers in the case of SMB can reduce the scale of unit operations used post-SMB.

 In the traditional scenario of switching from batch to SMB, the IEX costs can be reduced by 30-50%.
 For example, in a lactic acid purification process, where IEX step can contribute to about 20% of overall DSP COGs, the SMB technology can reduce the DSP COGs by 5-10%.
 This improvement in process economics can be critical for fermentation-based products like LA, which competes with petrochemical products.
-An estimated cash flow analysis for LA production process with batch and SMB IEX systems is depicted below.
+See estimated cash flow analysis for LA production process with batch and SMB IEX systems (Figure 4).
 Here, a 32 kt/a plant capacity is assumed, with an OPEX of about 915 €/t, CAPEX of about 21 M€, and a sales price of 1500 €/t.
 Shifting from batch to SMB in such a scenario can reduce the breakeven period from 3.25 to 2.75 years, thereby enhancing efficiency, sustainability, and profitability.